LemonwithTea/dbt_workshop/README.md

 # dbt_workshop
-# HAVE A NICE DAY
+# HAVE A NICE DAY!!!